fluffy-cakes/power_of_awk/README.md

 `provider.sh types`

-Finally this will print out the types of resource providers used, on the basis that the provider written before the type of resource deployed:
+Finally this will print out the types of resource providers used, using the provider that is written before the type of resource deployed:

 ```hcl
 # Example type of item lookup